ycwang-astro/pyttop/README.md

 This package is distributed *solely* under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html) (GPL-3.0).

+If you use this package, citing it is appreciated.
+Citations for any version can be generated or exported from [this Zenodo page](https://zenodo.org/doi/10.5281/zenodo.14710979).

 ## Installation

 To install this package, run the following command: